uabrc/uabrc.github.io/docs/account_management/xias/guest_instructions.md

 Below is a list of Research Computing services and their required software.

-- Cheaha: 2FA
+- Cheaha: Duo 2FA
-- Cloud.rc: VPN and 2FA if off-campus
+- Cloud.rc: VPN and Duo 2FA if off-campus

 ## Change Password and Recover From Lost Password